rajmukeshjii/Insurance_Data_Analysis/README.md

 This project demonstrates how **ETL pipelines with SQL Server and Power BI** can be leveraged for **insurance data analysis**.
 The dashboard enables stakeholders to **monitor performance, identify risks, and optimize decision-making** in insurance operations.

----

-👉 Would you like me to also **add SQL query samples** (for extraction & transformation) in this README so that recruiters/others can see your backend work too?